Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

       - Recommended by [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Cryptographic_Storage_Cheat_Sheet.html#secure-random-number-generation) to ensure higher entropy
     - Using Google Cloud Platform Key Management Service's Cloud Hardware Security Module RNG API.

-- Secure Flask Session Cookie
+- Securing Flask Session Cookie
   - The Flask session cookie is digitally signed using HMAC-SHA512 algorithm.
     - Although HMAC cannot be used for digital signature, in this context, it is possible as only the web application knows the secret/symmetric key used in the HMAC algorithm.
   - Configured the Flask session's default HMAC algorithm from HMAC-SHA1 to HMAC-SHA512.